 - As the corporate entity charged by law with governing a school district, each School Board sits in trust for its entire community.
 This PDF brochure explains the obligation to govern effectively imposes some fundamental duties on the Board.
 For a text version of the Foundational Principles (with pop-up definitions for key terms), click here .

 - What is IASB?

 - The Illinois Association of School Boards is a voluntary organization of local boards of education dedicated to strengthening the public schools through local citizen control.
-Our mission is excellence in local school governance in support of quality public education.
+Our vision is excellence in local school board governance supporting quality public education.
 This page also links to staff, officers and directors and other Association background information.

 - Search Online